 One of those instances occurred in 2010 when I was traveling in Borneo.
 Google, wanting to keep shareholders happy under the guise of making the web a better place, made lots of changes.
 Big corporate sites almost always rank higher now.
 Good luck competing against TripAdvisor and Kayak.com.
 My web properties were rendered nearly unprofitable overnight.

 Just as I was wondering how long I would have to sit in a cubicle again, a publishing company randomly approached me to buy several thousand dollars’ worth of photos for a coffee table book.
 I used that money to buy a little more time on the road.
-I launched a Borneo travel website and a website for Thailand tips.
+I launched a Borneo travel website and a website for Thailand tips to help backpackers.

 When that money ran out, the New York Times accepted my application to work as a contributing writer on the web side of things.
 They later hired me as an “Asia Expert” before selling About.com.
 I built the GoAsia website for the About.com from scratch (it’s now relaunched as TripSavvy).
 And launched more pitiful websites of my own.
 Most are too embarrassing to even share.

 If I didn’t write, photograph, and code, I would end up back home in a cubicle.
 That simple.